govindarajula/cyc-gan/README.md

 ### Tasks:

-The task of this project can be split into two stages.
+The task of this project can be split into two stages:

-1. We focus on re-implementing and scaling the pre-trained models from the authors to study and explore various applications of Cyc-GAN model.
+1. Focus on re-implementing and scaling the pre-trained models from the authors to study and explore various applications of Cycle-GAN.

-> For the scope of this project, (and since using MacOS) most of the training and implementation has been done in AWS-based Linux AMI, after setup of the dependencies and tools.
+> For the scope of this project (as we used MacOS) most of the training and implementation has been done in AWS-based Linux AMI, after setup of the dependencies and tools upon GPU.

 2. Develop some modifications and a proposal for the architecture.
-I built a simpler version of the whole model, and the code is accesible in [simple-cg]() directory.
+I built a simpler version of the whole model, and the code is accesible in [simple-cg](https://github.com/gvsakashb/cyc-gan/tree/master/simple-cg) directory.

-3.

 Input: The models take a collection of mages from various datasets, based on our use-case (ususally generated from ImageNet)
 Output: An image generated to match the target data, by replicating the style and features as desired.